 If an expecting mother exhibits two or more of these known risk factors, labor and delivery teams should make preparations and have a treatment plan ready in the event she experiences uterine atony.
 Failing to prepare where risk is clearly identifiable may be grounds for medical malpractice when it results in an injury.

-As illustrated above, the most concerning complication of uterine atony is postpartum hemorrhaging because of the threat it poses to the mother’s life.
+The most concerning complication of uterine atony is postpartum hemorrhaging because of the threat it poses to the mother’s life.
 The American College of Obstetricians and Gynecologists listed postpartum hemorrhaging as one of the leading causes of maternal mortality and morbidity worldwide.

 In some cases, postpartum hemorrhaging can cause anemia in mothers due to the loss of significant red blood cells.